Bambi Sheleg: Journalism career

-Sheleg began her career as a reporter and associate editor for Nekuda, a journal of the settlers of Palestine, Judea, Samaria, and Gaza.
+Sheleg began her career as a reporter and associate editor for Nekuda, a journal of the settlers of the West Bank and Gaza.
 She then edited a children's magazine called Otiot (1987–1997).
 Bambi moved to the Israeli daily Maariv in 1996, where she continued to write a regular column.
 She frequently appeared as a guest commentator on television and radio talk shows, and lectures and participates in panel discussions throughout Israel.
 She was respected as a voice dedicated to promoting Israeli and Jewish discourse that places emphasis on issues of society and identity.

 In September 2000, Sheleg founded Eretz Acheret ("A Different Israel"), a decision that was catalyzed by the assassination of Yitzhak Rabin.
 She decided that Israel needed a platform that would cut through ideological currents, in which an open ideological and ethical conversation would heal the rupture in society, and help the public to get a more precise picture of the challenges it faces.
 It publishes a magazine and website of the same name, which analyze social, cultural, and spiritual developments in Israel and among the Jewish people.